mbloch/mapshaper/docs/development/label-tool-design.md

   with the pointer left well past that knot, since the preview runs out to the pointer and the committed path must not — and that Escape discards a path that has only one knot.
-- Both gesture regressions: double-clicking a knot makes it a corner without duplicating it, and double-clicking past the end finishes the curve.
+- Both gesture regressions: double-clicking a knot that is already there leaves the curve alone and open — the two clicks it arrives as must not drop a knot on the one under the pointer — and double-clicking empty map finishes the curve at that point.
 - That the guide appears while drawing, is gone once the curve is finished, and keeps its knots in place across a zoom — the assertion that would fail if the knots were held in pixels.